kiedtl/roguelike/doc/branches.md

   Caverns-only speciality.
 - Smoke clouds and large splotches of fungi obscure vision...
 - ...Until fuming fiends dispel clouds, and fungi is set on fire.

-## Prison

-- The starting area.
-- Drains (unique to the Prison) allow teleporting across level.
-- Executioners wander a single room, making it difficult to stab.
-They carry a giant knout capable of two-shotting you, but attack slowly.

-## Laboratory

-Laboratory/3 contains the Twisted Rune.

-- More sentinels than usual.
-Sentinels are watcher-like guards that shoot nets at you before moving in to stab with a knife.
-- Air purifiers scattered in a few rooms make potions harder to use.
-- Automatic-opening doors make it harder to break FOV of a pursuing monster.
-- Lead turtles and copper wasps are a Laboratory-only speciality.

 ## Quarters